 Make-up Final Exam: A proctored, written or oral make-up final exam will be given ONLY in cases of formally excused absences from the actual exam.
-The time and place must be agreed on by instructor and student.
-Note: If the student is registered with the Accessibility & Disability Service (ADS), the student will take a proctored, written (not oral) make-up final exam at the ADS, if the student proves excused absence.
+The time and place must be agreed upon by instructor and student, and must be close to missed exam.
+Note: If the student is registered with the Accessibility & Disability Service (ADS), the student will take a proctored, written (not oral) make-up final exam at the ADS location, if the student proves excused absence.

-Excused Absences: If you are absent from a scheduled exam, you MUST provide valid, acceptable, verifiable documentation about the reason of your absence, in a timely fashion, to be allowed to take a make-up exam.
+Excused Absences: If you are absent from a scheduled required exam (Final), you MUST provide valid, acceptable, verifiable documentation about the reason of your absence, in a timely fashion, to be allowed to take a make-up exam.
 For any medically necessitated absence, you must provide verifiable documentation signed by a qualified health care provider, to take a make-up final exam.
 (Documentation or "notes" from nurses, vaguely defined assistants or staff members etc won't be accepted at first glance and will be scrutinized).
 The instructor will NOT grant a make-up exam without valid documentation.
 Similar rules hold for students asking to be excused from returning homeworks on time or in class.
 In case of medical or family emergency, please contact the Instructor as soon as is practical, preferably before the exam.
 IF requests for excused absences affect assignments & exams, documentation for justification will be asked strictly.
 See also "Assignments/Homeworks".

 Exams policy: No calculators are allowed during the exam.
 Your answers must be adequately supported by mathematical reasoning.
 Explanations in your test papers must be given in coherent English sentences.
 Minor algebraic and numerical errors, such as missing a sign, that are not symptomatic of a conceptual misunderstanding will be penalized minimally.
 Egregious errors, such as $\frac{1}{a+b} = \frac{1}{a} + \frac{1}{b}$, will be penalized severely.
+If you feel that you are entitled to more points on a homework, you may resubmit your